flux-agi/flux-agi.github.io/docs/components/generator.md

 ~~~

-So generator is basically a boilerplate that helps you create configurable circuits on the fly, depending on the parameters that you provide.
-It can be very useful in many situations.
+A generator is basically a boilerplate that helps you create configurable circuits on the fly, based on a set of parameters that you provide.